danielfain/danielfain.github.io/content/about/description.md

 ## **I'm a computer science student at the University of Georgia**

-I enjoy building software that enables people to live better, be it with joy, well-being or performance.
+I enjoy the endless and continuous learning that is innate in software engineering and I have taught myself largely through personal projects.

 📍 Athens, GA